epegzz/sass-vars-loader/README.md

 # A SASS vars loader for Webpack

-Load global SASS vars from JS files, JSON files or JS objects.
+Load global SASS vars from JS/JSON files or from Webpack config.

 ## Install